candroid-man/honest-mintify/README.md

 * Optionally allows you to replace LibreOffice with ONLYOFFICE (downloaded from Flathub).
 * Optionally allows you to replace Firefox with Brave (using official installation script) along with a custom management policy that removes undesirable settings.
 ### Usage
+1. Download both `honest-mintify` and `policy.json`, keep them in the same directory.
-First allow it to be ran as a program:
+2. Allow it to be ran as a program:
 ```
 chmod +x system-cleaner.sh
 ```
-And then run the script using:
+3. Run the script using:
 ```
 sudo ./system-cleaner.sh
 ```